Jishaxe/fquery/README.md

 // returns false
 fQuery('div')('has', document.body);
 ```
+// i dont understand how funcs is any different from passing in a function, apart from it not passing el and i as the first two arguments

 ##### `alias`
 The values on `alias` can be strings, arrays, or a function that returns either of those things.